iavr/drvq/README.md

 Sample data
 -----------

 With the specific information provided per tool below, one should be able to generate appropriate input and read the output of each tool.
-For convenience, a number of sample data files are provided under folder `/data/` so that all `drvq` tools may run immediately.
+For convenience, a number of sample data files are provided under folder [/data/](/data/) so that all `drvq` tools may run immediately.

-These files are part of the actual experimental data that were used under development of `drvq`.
-In particular, under `/data/oxford/hesaff.sift/queries/descriptors/`, SIFT descriptors are given for each of the 55 cropped query images of [Oxford buildings dataset](http://www.robots.ox.ac.uk/~vgg/data/oxbuildings/), as obtained by [Hessian-affine detector](https://github.com/perdoch/hesaff).
-File `/data/oxford/files/queries.txt` contains a relevant list of filenames.
+These files are part of the actual experimental data that were used during development.
+In particular, under [/data/oxford/hesaff.sift/queries/descriptors/](/data/oxford/hesaff.sift/queries/descriptors/), SIFT descriptors are given for each of the 55 cropped query images of [Oxford buildings dataset](http://www.robots.ox.ac.uk/~vgg/data/oxbuildings/), as obtained by [Hessian-affine detector](https://github.com/perdoch/hesaff).
+File [/data/oxford/files/queries.txt](/data/oxford/files/queries.txt) contains a relevant list of filenames.

 For each image, a binary file contains an array of descriptors, where each descriptor is represented by an array of `float`s.